 - 4.1 An ESE lightning protection system installation consists of the following interconnected parts - (a) One or more ESE air terminals - (b) Mast and mounting systems as required based on level of protection desired. - (c) Bonding conductors as required based on level of protection. - (d) Ground system Single grid to loop conductor system. - (e) Equipotential Bonding. - (f) Transient Voltage Surge Suppression. - 4.1.1 The number of ESE air terminals will depend on the system design under the Manufacturer's Standard based upon the area indicated in Figure 3.5.1 for Level 1 type systems.
 The recommended number and placement of air terminals is based solely on Heary Bros.'
-30 years of experience and its air terminals and the configuration of those terminals have not been scientifically proven or guaranteed to have a measurable zone of protection. - 4.1.2 Components Tables 4.1.1.1 and Figure 4.1.1.2 provides minimum sizes and weights for use in ESE lightning protection system installation.
+30 years of experience and its air terminals and the configuration of those terminals have not been scientifically proven or guaranteed to have a measurable zone of protection.
+Consumers should be aware that the NFPA, in issuing its standard for lightning protection, NFPA 780, states that the NFPA, "does not independently test, evaluate or verify the accuracy of any information or the soundness of any judgment contained in its codes and standards." - 4.1.2 Components Tables 4.1.1.1 and Figure 4.1.1.2 provides minimum sizes and weights for use in ESE lightning protection system installation.